-John Winthrop was not a minister, but he preached a sermon to his Puritan followers on July 2, 1630 that became known as the City Upon a Hill speech.
+John Winthrop was not a minister, but he preached a sermon to his Puritan followers on July 2, 1630 that went down in history as the City Upon a Hill speech.

-It was July 2, 1630.
-Winthrop had been in the New World 18 days.
+Winthrop delivered his sermon on July 2, 1630.
+He was 43 years old and he had been in the New World 18 days.
 His second son, Henry, had just drowned, and another Puritan ship, the Talbot, had arrived after 14 passengers died during the voyage.

-Winthrop was still aboard the Arbella when he delivered his sermon, in which he listed the qualities he hoped the Puritan colonists would show to the world: communal charity, affection, and unity.
+Winthrop hadn’t left the Arbella when he delivered his sermon.
+In it, he listed the qualities he hoped the Puritan colonists would show to the world: communal charity, affection and unity.

 City Upon a Hill

 “For we must consider that we shall be as a City Upon a Hill,” Winthrop said.
 “The eyes of all people are upon us.”

 Three hundred thirty one years would pass before President-elect John F. Kennedy climbed the Massachusetts Statehouse steps on top of Beacon Hill to deliver his farewell speech to the General Court.

 He had flown into Boston the day before and spent the night in the small Beacon Hill apartment that had served as his official home since 1946.

 In 11 days he would take the oath of office as president of the United States.
 He had already orchestrated the ceremony: Robert Frost would read a poem and Marian Anderson would sing the Star-Spangled Banner.
 He chose formalwear for men and the Fitzgerald family Bible for swearing the oath.

 On January 9, 1961, Kennedy met with the Harvard Board of Overseers to banter with students.
 He then drove back to Boston to deliver his first speech since the election.